skrey/yellow-extensions/features/meta/README.md

 ## How to add meta data for social media sites

-The extension generates meta data for the [Open Graph protocol](http://ogp.me/).
+This extension generates meta data for the [Open Graph protocol](http://ogp.me/).

 You can set `Title`, `Description`, `Image` and `ImageAlt` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.